 Whilst I had no intention of spending any time in Cancun, the international airport here is the easiest way to access the peninsula.
-With regular flights from most major cities in Europe and North America, if you can’t fly direct, you can probably get here with only one layover.
-Where as 5 years ago I would have taken 3 flights with silly long layovers to get to Cancun in order to save a few hundred pounds, nowadays I prefer things to be as hassle free as possible.
+There are regular flights from most major cities in Europe and North America.
+If you can’t fly direct, you can probably get here with only one layover.
+5 years ago, I would have taken 3 flights with silly long layovers to get to Cancun in order to save a few hundred pounds.
+Nowadays, I prefer things to be as hassle free as possible.
 I think it’s a sign of getting old… !
-Anyway, I did the direct British Airways flight from Heathrow there and back (this is the only direct option to Cancun from the UK).
+Anyway, I did the direct British Airways flight from Heathrow there and back.
+This is the only direct option to Cancun from the UK.

 Spent – £750 British Airways return, economy.

 How to get around the Yucatan Peninsula?

 I did a bit of research before we got to Mexico, but as is my usually style, probably not enough.
 I toyed with the idea of renting a car, but in the end we decided buses would probably be easier.
 We thought it might be a bit dangerous to hire a car.
 This is definitely something in hindsight that I wish we had done.
 So many tourists rent cars, the roads are easy to navigate, and it is so cheap.
 I have since read a few blogs form other travellers who rented cars in advance and got great rates, and all have said it was a stress free experience.
 However, for those who can’t drive, or don’t want to, Mexico has a great bus system.
 ADO buses are a backpackers best friend.
 Cheap, safe and clean, they make getting around the Yucatan Peninsula an absolute doddle.